cristaloleg/interview-manifesto/README.md

   - or those who can investigate the problem and find a solution?

 ## Developer (aka middle developer)

+0. TODO

+1. How to keep code clean and usable?

+- Linters, static analysis tool
+- Code review
+- Good abstractions
+- ...

+2. Implement a basic function (like `len`, `map`, `filter` so on)

+- You will be amazed how many developers cannnot make it.
+- Event with 3+ years of experience.
+- Also a good question to switch to the editor and talk about it.

+3. Why do we need indexes in databases?

+- What type of indexes do we have?
+- Pros and cons of them.
+- and off course when we do not need them?

+4. Ask about previous project in details

+- What was the load?
+- What about storage?
+  - Is everything is fine?
+  - Why exactly XXX?

+5. Do not expect to see best code ever

+- Candidate has a stress.
+- Keep errors as something inevitable.
+- Care to help after few minutes of stuck.

 ## Senior developer